Princeton speaker series kicks off with Bishop on topic of St. Paul

 St. Paul, Bishop O'Connell says to those gathered in St. Paul Parish spiritual center Sept.
 24, is probably best known for his New Testament letters written to both Gentiles and the Jews.
 EmmaLee Italia photo

-The Bishop went on to explain how St. Paul made three missionary journeys before his mission to Rome – an amazing feat, given the limitations of transportation and the travel conditions.
+The Bishop pointed to St. Paul’s three missionary journeys before his mission to Rome – an amazing feat, given the limitations of transportation and the travel conditions.

 “He encountered several physical hardships – hunger, thirst, cold, inadequate clothing,” he said.
 “He was opposed by the Jews, he was opposed by the Romans, even thrown in jail and stoned.
 He also had spiritual and emotional issues, anxiety … but despite all these challenges along the way, Paul exhibited unwavering faith and perseverance.”